KiwiKetil/getaroom_api/README.md

    Note: All test user passwords are their first name followed by 123!
    For example, if the user's first name is "John", the password is John123!

+   Note: Several Endpoints require that password has been changed from the initial password!
+Follow UpdatePassword endpoint to get new tokenstring.

 #### 2. Configure Environment Variables for Database Credentials

 Set the following environment variables using the values you specified in `getaroom_create_db.sql`: